Irreducible symplectic varieties with a large second Betti number: Introduction

 \subsection{Acknowledgements}

 ZL would like to thank his supervisor Yongbin Ruan for encouragement and support.
 CX would like to thank Daniel Huybrechts, Giulia Sacc\`a, and Richard Thomas who are co-organizers of the Oberwolfach workshop ``Algebraic Geometry: Wall Crossing and Moduli Spaces, Varieties and Derived Categories", where his interest in this topic was raised.
 The collaboration was started at the National Algebraic Geometry Conference organized by Shandong University, to which we would like to thank the organizers.
 We would like to thank Emanuele Macr\`i, Kieran O’Grady, and Giulia Sacc\`a for discussions and pointing out inaccuracies in our early draft, and Giulia Sacc\`a for informing us about her work \cite{sacca:lag-fibration}.
+We would like to thank Luca Tasin for pointing out a mistake in the previous version.
 We would also like to thank Lie Fu, Hanfei Guo, Xiaolong Liu, Songtao Ma, Mirko Mauri, Alexander Perry, Yongbin Ruan, Junliang Shen, Rui Xiong, Qizheng Yin and Xiaolei Zhao for many useful discussions on related topics.
+We thank the anonymous referee for a careful reading as well as a list of useful suggestions that improved the exposition of the paper, especially the simplification of the proof of Theorem \ref{thm-cubic}.

 YL was partially supported by NSF CAREER Grant DMS-2237139 and an AT\&T Research Fellowship from Northwestern University.
 ZL is partially supported by NSFC Grant 123B2002.
 CX was partially supported by a Simons Investigator grant and a Simons collaboration grant.